Suzy Miller: Film portrayal

-Ron Howard's 2013 film, Rush recounts the intrigues surrounding her former husband, Hunt, with the role of Miller being played by Olivia Wilde.
-At the time, it was reported that Miller was living on the Spanish island of Ibiza.
+Ron Howard's 2013 film Rush recounts the intrigues surrounding her former husband, Hunt, with the role of Miller being played by Olivia Wilde.
+Wilde said she had not met Miller, who was living in Ibiza at the time, nor had Miller seen the finished film; Ron Howard instructed Wilde not to attempt an impression of Miller, given the lack of available reference material.